 OC6.3.2.3 (a) Suppliers should note, however, that, although implementation of Demand Control in respect of their Customers is not exercisable by them, their Customers may be affected by Demand Control.

-(b) This will be implemented by Network Operators where the Customers are within User Systems directly connected to the National Electricity Transmission System and by The Company where they are Non-Embedded Customers.
+(b) This will be implemented by Network Operators where the Customers are within User Systems directly connected to the National Electricity Transmission System, or where the Customers are supplied from an embedded system, and by The Company where they are Non-Embedded Customers.

 (c) The contractual arrangements relating to Customers being supplied by Suppliers will, accordingly, need to reflect this.